Convex-Dev/convex-web/src/main/resources/markdown/tutorial/lisp-advanced.md

 ### 2. Expansion

 Expansion is the second phase of the compiler.
-Expansion takes the raw form data structures and translates them into Syntax Objects, which are representation of the Convex Lisp Abstract Syntax Tree (AST)
+Expansion takes the raw form data structures and translates them into Syntax Objects, which are a representation of the Convex Lisp Abstract Syntax Tree (AST)

 ```clojure
 '(foo :bar :baz) -> <Syntax Object>